jmgurvitch/art-of-data/designing_studies.md

 ## Sampling Methodology
 1. What does it mean for a sample to be "good"?

-   A good sample should be a representative subset of the population we are interested in studying and be influenced by minimal external factors.
+   A good sample should be a representative subset of the population we are interested in studying.

 2. What is the difference between **probability** and **nonprobability** sampling?

    Probability sampling means that every member of the target population has a known chance of being included in the sample.
+It aims to reduce coverage bias.
 In non-probability sampling, the sample is selected based on non-random criteria, and not every member of the population has a chance of being included.

 3. Give two examples of nonprobability sampling.
 What biases might these methods be prone to?